 - Caramel sauce.
-A drizzle of salted caramel sauce would be amazing on these waffles!
+A drizzle of salted caramel sauce would be amazing on these!

 - Sliced almonds or chopped pecans.
 Love that nutty flavor and added crunch!

 - Nutella, almond butter or peanut butter.
 This is the way to go for a little extra decadence!

 These easy buttermilk waffles pair well with a variety of breakfast sides.
-Below are some of my favorite sides to serve with a waffle breakfast.
+Below are some of my favorite sides:

 - Hash browns or breakfast potatoes.
 Yes, please!

 - Fresh fruit or fruit salad.
 To keep this breakfast on the lighter side, fruit is such a great option.

 - Yogurt.
-Serve on the side or add a spoonful on top of your waffle.
+Serve on the side or add a spoonful on top.

 - Bacon, sausage, or ham.
 Anyone else love the bacon/maple syrup combo?

 - Eggs.
 Scrambled on the side, or perhaps over easy and served on top.

 - To store.
-These waffles will stay fresh in the fridge for up to about 5 days.
-Bake the waffles as instructed.
-Once you remove them from the waffle iron, immediately place them on a cooling rack.
-Once the waffles have cooled completely, store them in a large zip-top baggie or another airtight container of your choice and place them in the refrigerator.
+Leftovers will stay fresh in the fridge for up to about 5 days.
+Cool completely, then store them in a large zip-top baggie or another airtight container of your choice and place them in the refrigerator.

 - To reheat.
-When you’re ready to enjoy the waffles, pop them in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.
+When you’re ready to enjoy, pop them in the toaster or oven at 350ºF for about 5 minutes and until they’re hot and crispy.